Generic Name: ropinirole (oral) (roe PIN i role)

 The dose and timing of ropinirole in treating Parkinson's disease is different from the dose and timing in treating RLS.
 Follow the directions on your prescription label.
 Ask your pharmacist if you have any questions about the kind of ropinirole you receive at the pharmacy.

 Ropinirole can be taken with or without food.
+Take the medicine at the same time each day.

 Do not crush, chew, or break an extended-release tablet (Requip XL).
 Swallow it whole.